The Waterloo Case: Do governments have a legal responsibility to address homelessness?

 • Section 15: their right to equality and protection from discrimination

-We are also arguing that homelessness itself should be recognized as a form of systemic discrimination under the Charter—because people experiencing homelessness face deep and persistent stigma.
+We also argued that homelessness itself should be recognized as a form of systemic discrimination under the Charter—because people experiencing homelessness face deep and persistent stigma.
 They are often treated as less deserving, excluded from services, and disproportionately impacted by overlapping forms of discrimination, including: Indigeneity, disability, and gender.

 Ignoring these realities, or failing to respond to them, is not neutral.
 It has unequal and harmful effects.